 What makes a macro lens different from a "regular" lens?
 One characteristic of most macro lenses is that they have a flat focus field, versus the curved focus field of a non-macro lens.
 With a curved field lens, the center of an image is in focus while the edges are soft(er).
 This softness is usually compensated for by using aperture to adjust your depth of field, but the effect is magnified when photographing at very close distances and when photographing two-dimensional objects.
 The flat field of the macro lens is designed to allow the entire image to be in focus without increasing the depth of field.

 Most major lens manufacturers offer several macro lens models.
 One important thing to remember is that you can achieve 1:1 reproduction at various focal lengths.
 You do not need a big telephoto macro lens to acquire 1:1 reproduction.
-Nikon, for instance, has macro lenses (Nikon calls them "micro") that reproduce at 1:1 in the following focal lengths: 40mm, 60mm, 85mm, 105mm, and 200mm.
+For instance, let's say a lens maker offers a selection of 40mm, 60mm, 85mm, 105mm, and 200mm lenses that reproduce at 1:1.
 So, if they all produce images at 1:1, what is the difference, besides focal length and price?
 The difference is that a 200mm macro lens will allow you to achieve that 1:1 ratio with a greater distance between the front of the lens and subject, known as "working distance," than the 40mm or 60mm macro lens will.
 Just how far are we talking here?
 Well, a 60mm macro lens needs to be about 8" from the subject to get a 1:1 ratio, whereas a 180mm macro lens will achieve the same at about 19."
 Why does this matter?
 Well, if you are photographing a live subject, such as a small animal, getting less than a foot from it might alter its behavior or cause it to run, slither, crawl, or fly away.
 You might cast a shadow on the subject, as well.
 The larger working distance may keep your subject from being startled and help you get the shot you want.
 On the other hand, the shorter focal length macro lenses are generally less expensive, smaller, and lighter than their longer focal length brethren.

 Should you switch a macro lens to a camera with a smaller-than-full-frame sensor, an APS-C sensor for instance, the working distance of the macro lens will remain constant, but the image produced will appear magnified as the cropped sensor is capturing a smaller region in the center of the image circle—a narrower field of view by about 1.5x.
-For example, that Nikon 200mm macro becomes, effectively, a 300mm macro lens on a Nikon DX camera and will show the same field of view in any photograph taken with an actual 300mm macro lens on a full-frame sensor camera.
+For example, a 200mm macro becomes, effectively, a 300mm macro lens on a APS-C camera and will show the same field of view in any photograph taken with a 300mm macro lens on a full-frame sensor camera.
 This effect could make it necessary to back away from the subject in order to properly fill your frame.

 There is one more thing to mention when considering what focal length macro lens to purchase—as with non-macro lenses, the longer the focal length, the more "compression" you get in your image, as telephoto lenses will "flatten" the perspective between what is near and far in an image.
 A shorter focal length macro lens will allow your images to have more apparent depth, if that is the effect you are trying to achieve.